bmcphail05/SSSR17/PITCHME.md

     3) differential power

 ---
-### Growth of religion and inequality in China
+**Growth of religion and inequality in China**

 ![GiniCoefficientChart](images/spaghetti.jpg)

 ---
-#### Is there a "religion penalty" in China whereby the income of religious believers is lower than that of atheists?
+**Is there a "religion penalty" in China whereby the income of religious believers is lower than that of atheists?**

-**Hypothesis:** Religiosity will be negatively associated with income.
+**Hypothesis:** Religiosity in China will be negatively associated with income.

 ---